swimlane/elk-tls-docker/README.md

 docker-compose -f docker-compose.setup.yml run --rm certs
 ```

 Once you run this yaml file, you should have all necessary certificates/keys.
-Next (recommended) you can set passwords for all accounts within ELK but this is optional and it it will use the default password defined in your `.env` file under the `ELASTIC_PASSWORD` value.
+You can set passwords for all accounts within ELK but this is optional and it it will use the default password defined in your `.env` file under the `ELASTIC_PASSWORD` value.

 ### Setting Passwords (optional)